 The DBA’s discussion paper on enabling remediation represents the first multistakeholder consensus achieved through discussions between banks, civil society organisations, and government officials – albeit wholly from within the Netherlands.
 In describing the paper, I will detail why the paper was written, describe what the paper covers and its two key contributions to the debate, and conclude with a short analysis of the paper.

 A Dutch Approach to B&HR

-The DBA is one of eight ‘IMVO covenanten’ [agreements on corporate social responsibility] including two others on the financial sector: one on the insurance sector (in Dutch) and one on pension funds (in Dutch).
+The DBA is one of eight ‘IMVO covenanten’ including two others on the financial sector: one on the insurance sector (in Dutch) and one on pension funds (in Dutch).
 The creation of these agreements is part of the Dutch National Action Plan on Business and Human Rights and follows a report to the Dutch government which recommended their usage.

 The DBA is almost solely focussed on compliance with the UNGPs and Guidelines, specifically in the context of project finance and corporate lending activities.
 The content of the agreement broadly follows the requirements of the second pillar of the UNGPs: it requires banks to have a policy commitment to respect human rights, human rights due diligence procedures, to enable remediation, and to be transparent in doing so.

 Unlike due diligence measures and human rights policies, banks have almost no experience providing remedy, at least directly.
 No commercial bank has a grievance mechanism (or alternative remedial process) to date, and this agreement was negotiated against a backdrop of (some) banks fiercely contesting the idea that they ever cause or contribute to human rights impacts resulting from any of their financing activities, arguing they are never required to remediate impacts in practice.